 Everyone knows about skunk spray, but that’s actually the last resort weapon, as the glands contain a limited amount of fluid.
 Once depleted it can take about a week for the skunk to refill.
 Here are some other defenses in a skunk’s surprising arsenal:

 Marking and Musk: As mentioned earlier, skunks don’t just spray their musk.
-They mark territory like any other critter and their musk gets into the fur, creating an early warning for potential predators.
+They mark territory like any other wild animal.
+The musk also gets into their fur, creating an early warning for potential predators.

 Tooth and Claw: Skunks have digging claws, much like a dog.
 However, they’re a bit sharper and can still do a bit of damage in a pinch.
 Meanwhile, their teeth allow them to give a vicious bite when necessary.